-Your child's ankle hurts because he or she has stretched or torn ligaments, which connect the bones in the ankle.
+Your child's ankle hurts because they have stretched or torn ligaments, which connect the bones in the ankle.

 Ankle sprains may take from several weeks to several months to heal.
 Usually, the more pain and swelling your child has, the more severe the ankle sprain is and the longer it will take to heal.
-Your child can heal faster and regain strength in his or her ankle with good home treatment.
+Your child can heal faster and regain strength in their ankle with good home treatment.

 It is very important to give your child's ankle time to heal completely, so that your child doesn't easily hurt the ankle again.